ds2-lab/Wukong/docs/setup/installing_wukong.md

 There is a public AWS EC2 AMI available in the `us-east-1` (Northern Virginia) region with ID `TBD`.
 This AMI can be used to quickly create the Wukong Static Scheduler and Key-Value Store Proxy (two separate VMs).

 Wukong was created from Dask Distributed v1.23.1 and Dask v1.2.2.

+**NOTE**: Ensure you have installed the ``boto3`` Python module and the AWS CLI on your computer.
+Likewise, ensure the AWS CLI has been configured so that ``boto3`` can find and use your AWS credentials.